Sanglorian/orcus/Orcus Monsters - current.md

 > †	**Hulk Rend** (standard, at-will) ● **Weapon**
 > Reach 2; +11 vs AC (must be grappling the target); 2d8+7 damage, and the target is dazed and weakened (save ends both).

 The behemoth has had their body and muscles expand until they reach a massive size.
-The behemoth will use debris throw (if no debris is readily to hand, it will rip up a chunk of tarmac or a large rock) to knock down opponents and run up to fallen targets to use hulk rend.
+The behemoth will use debris throw (if no debris is readily to hand, it will rip up a chunk of earth or a large rock) to knock down opponents and run up to fallen targets to use hulk rend.

 # Invaders
 The Invaders represent an alien invasion.
-This mixing of genres will not suite all fantasy campaigns, but it has been a part of the hobby since the very beginning.
 The Invaders may be merely an exploratory force, or a misdirected unit intended for a fight on another planet, or the full force of an interstellar armada.
 In any case, the creatures outlined here represent bodies (also called "shells") cobbled together by the aliens from supplies on their spaceship and whatever materials - inorganic and otherwise - that they find.

 The invasion force consists of “skinner” shock troops and “widows”, which provide command and control.
 Mobile artillery units are called “chanks” and the flying vehicles are “screamers”.
 There are also rarely seen larger “beast” mobile strongpoints.

 The Invaders have basic intelligence and, with the help of a widow, can coordinate their actions and formulate tactics.
 However, their overarching strategy of the entire force depends on the “Tri-Pod”—the alien commander.

+##### Fantasy alternatives
+Mixing science fiction and fantasy genres has been a part of the hobby since the very beginning, but it will not suite all fantasy campaigns.

+The Invaders could just as easily be insectoid horrors from another dimension seeking out warm-blooded food or ancient alchemical constructs that cannibalize the living to replenish their numbers.

 > #### Skinner